Taco Bell Meat Recipe That Tastes Just Like the Classic

 Timing, Doneness, and Texture Cues You Can Trust

 Early on, the meat will look soupy.
 That’s normal.
-As it cooks, you’ll notice the liquid reducing and the mixture becoming thicker and more cohesive.
-When it’s done, the meat should be moist but not watery, and it should hold together softly on a spoon without clumping into dry chunks.
+As it cooks, you’ll notice the liquid reducing and the mixture becoming thicker and increasingly cohesive.
+When it’s done, the meat should be moist but not watery, and it should hold together gently on a spoon without forming clumps into dry chunks.

 Taste the meat near the end of cooking.
 Season with salt only if needed.
 Many taco seasonings already contain salt, so waiting until the end helps you avoid over-seasoning.